New Business Skills to Develop

-The important point about negotiation is to consider what you want before starting the discussions and having a plan to achieve this.
+The important point about negotiation is to consider what you want before starting the discussions and having a plan to do it.
 It’s not nearly as hard as it seems, and a lot of the time you will achieve your objectives because most people don’t like negotiating.
 Once you’re comfortable and get through your first few deals, you’ll be able to negotiate just about anything.

 5. People Management and Human Resources (HR) Skills

-If you have or are thinking of hiring or subcontracting staff you will need to be able to set goals, motivate and perform to your company standards.
-It is also imperative that all of the associated employment laws and regulations applicable to your business are maintained.
+If you have or are thinking of hiring or subcontracting staff you need to set goals, motivate and perform to your company standards.
+It is also imperative that all of the associated employment laws and regulations applicable to your business continue.
 This comes as part of leadership skills and staff and contractors need to be aware of where the business is heading, their role and other requirements considered important.

-In new companies HR’s duties may be performed by an untrained person or even yourself.
-In larger companies, an entire functional group is typically dedicated to this work, with staff specialising in various HR tasks and functional leadership engaging in strategic decision making across the business.
+Smaller companies don’t have professional HR or Safety people, so you might come up against awkward situations.
+In larger companies, an entire group is typically dedicated to this work.
 To train practitioners for the profession, institutions of higher education, professional associations, and companies themselves have created programs of study dedicated explicitly to the duties of HR.
 See the website of the chartered institute of personnel development for more information.

 6. Health and Safety Skills

 Health and safety laws apply to all businesses whether big or small.
 For new businesses in the health and safety sector you will have to consider not only your own staff and premises but obligations to others that you may supply services to.
 For more information go to HSE website for small business

 - How to start a Healthy Business: An Insiders guide to Occupational Health Success by Jane Coombs

 - Free Resources for Health and Safety professionals